orblivion/lbry-wallet-sync-draft/spec/sync.md

 # Merging - Basic

-Now we introduce merging.
-Device A and Device B _both_ make changes, as in an earlier example.
+Now we introduce merging, and the scenario gets a little more complicated.
+Device A and Device B _both_ make changes c-1 and c-2 respectively, as in an earlier example.
 However here they both make their changes at around the same time.
-Neither are aware of the others' change and they try pushing their wallets to the server as Sequence 6.
-Device A gets there first and succeeds.
-Device B is blocked because the server will not accept Sequence 6 a second time.
-(Here we assume that the server is behaving correctly, but we will see later that we have some provisions in case it is not).
+Device A pushes its change as Sequence 6, and Device B downloads it.

-Device B takes this as an indication that it is not up to date.
-It downloads Sequence 6 from the server.
-It then performs a **merge** between Sequence 6 (which includes Change c-1) and its own local state (which includes Change c-2).
+At this point, Device B can't simply accept this new version or it would lose Change c-2.
+It performs a **merge** between Sequence 6 (which includes Change c-1) and its own local state (which includes Change c-2).
 The **baseline** of this merge, i.e. the most recent common version between the two, is Sequence 5.

-In some cases, if c-1 and c-2 deal with the same data, this merge will require interaction from the user in order to resolve it.
+In some cases, particularly if c-1 and c-2 both affect the same part of the data, this merge will require interaction from the user in order to resolve it.

 ```mermaid
   sequenceDiagram